You and I, we may look the same

 She fought with her dark thoughts and decided not to give up so easily.
 She would give her all because Tatiana had gotten her this job, and she would not fail her or herself.

-The dark haired woman did not own a car, and the bus station was not far from her flat luckily so she could easily walk down there in a matter of fifteen minutes, where a cab would come and pick her up since it was so remote.
+The dark haired woman did not own a car, and the bus station was not far from her flat so she could easily walk down there in a matter of fifteen minutes, however she would need to take a cab anyway since it was so remote that no buses went by there.
+A small nuisance but it was doable.
 She had received some information from Tatiana, she was going to clean in a scientist’s house and it was situated way outside of town.
+Katarina wondered many things, she had never been to that area at all.
 It had to be a big house if she was supposed to only clean in one place, but at least it felt better than cleaning at a big business building where thousands of people would work.
 Hopefully.

 “Hello sir” she began and tried not to stare at the bandages on the left side of his face, but questions begun to arise in her mind already.
 “I’m the new cleaner.”